-When you complete the course, your instructor will sign your course certificate, which will then become your hunting license.
-With a valid hunting license, you can also apply for or obtain permits in the Division's hunt drawings.
+When you finish the course, your instructor will verify your course completion in the online hunter education system.
+At that point, you will be able to apply for or obtain permits in the Division's hunt drawing, and your hunter education registration certificate will become your hunting license.